AndyMc3000/ci-ms2-party-chef/README.md

 I deployed the website early on in the developmnt process, as it useful to be able to examine the website on various physical devices in its live state.
 Also, while the GitPod IDE has the ability to show a preview of changes to a project, sometimes that does not pick up or display issues which would appear on a live site.
 For example, when I deployed my website on GitHub Pages initially, I found that it was not reading my CSS file, so no styling was appearing on the site.
 The Preview tab in GitPod was reading the CSS file correctly.
 I found that a typo relating to the CSS file source address in my page headers caused the issue for the deployed site, while GitPod Preview did not pick it up.
 By having the deployed site up and running, I was able to address and correct the bug early in the development process.

-The working version of the MAXFIT website deployed on GitHub Pages can be seen here: [Click here to view deployed website](https://andymc3000.github.io/maxfit-codeinstitute-ms1project-static-gym-website/)
+The working version of the Party Chef website deployed on GitHub Pages can be seen here: [Click here to view deployed website](https://andymc3000.github.io/ci-ms2-party-chef/)

 #### [Back To Top ^ ](#top-of-page) ####